ray-project/ray/doc/source/rllib/key-concepts.rst

 (containing ``m`` :py:class:`~ray.rllib.core.learner.learner.Learner` `actors <actors.html>`__)
 scaling sample collection and training, respectively, from a single core to many thousands of cores in a cluster.

-..
-TODO: Separate out our scaling guide into its own page in new PR
+.. todo: Separate out our scaling guide into its own page in new PR

 See this `scaling guide <rllib-training.html#scaling-guide>`__ for more details here.